zucxjo0415/transformer_sfccode_decoder/README.md

 $d=5$, $r=5$, $p=0.1$, 15,000,000 shots: MWPM decoder incorrectly predicts outcome in about 8.4% of cases.
 This did slightly better, but still not great.

 $d=3$, $r=3$, $p=0.1$, 75,000,000 shots: MWPM decoder incorrectly predicts outcome in about 6% of cases.
-Best F1: about 0.30; best precision: about ???
+Best F1: about 0.28; at present, the decoder is unable to correct more logical errors than it introduces.

 ## Files in repo
 `stimcode.py`: Python code using `stim` to simulate data